JuliaLang/Downloads.jl/README.md

 If the `headers` keyword argument is provided, it must be a vector or dictionary whose elements are all pairs of strings.
 These pairs are passed as headers when downloading URLs with protocols that supports them, such as HTTP/S.

+The `timeout` keyword argument specifies a timeout for the download in seconds, with a resolution of milliseconds.
+By default no timeout is set, but this can also be explicitly requested by passing a timeout value of `Inf`.

 If the `progress` keyword argument is provided, it must be a callback funtion which will be called whenever there are updates about the size and status of the